$9.5M allocated to Indigenous landscapes in Western Montana

 "And so we have to protect that value, we have to protect that investment and one of the ways to protect it is to restore habitat.
 You know the good Lord is not making more land so we should probably restore the lands that we do have to ensure that folks when they come they still have the same opportunity that we do today," Stone-Manning said.

-There is also an effort to restore a plot of land near Johnsrud to a meadow of bitterroot and camas, both plants that were harvested by the CSKT.
+There is also an effort to restore a plot of land near a meadow of bitterroot and camas.
+Both of the plants were harvested by the CSKT.
 Part of the $9.5 million will go towards that restoration.